 How to start.
 The first step for writing an op-ed is be sure to: Make.
 An.
 Argument.

 Many op-eds fail because they just summarize key details.
-But, wrong or right, an op-eds need to advance a strong contention.
-It needs to assert something, and and the first step is write down your argument.
+But, wrong or right, op-eds need to advance a strong contention.
+They need to assert something, and the first step is to write down your argument.

 Here some examples: